Day Yoga retreat in Cornwall

-Each day costs £45 inclusive of Vegetarian lunch.
+Each day costs £65 inclusive of Vegetarian lunch.
 We start at 10.00am and finish around 4.30pm.

 We work always with an awareness of our relationship with gravity so that we can develop both strength and find release.
-We also introduce simple meditations and awarenesses that can be cultivated as positive habits in life.
+Simple meditations and awarenesses can be cultivated as positive habits in life.
 The end of the day sees us relax deeply, restoring energy before our re-entry into the world.

-Everyone is welcome to these days as there is time and space to cultivate a deeply personal and intuitive appraoch to the yoga.
+Everyone is welcome to these days.
+There is time and space to cultivate a deeply personal and intuitive appraoch to the Yoga.
 Limitatons and challenges are endemic to being human and Yoga is a way of relating to to ourselves as we are

 The idea of ‘retreat’, has been universal in the healing traditions.
 For us, to ‘retreat’ means to positively withdraw from our regular living situation so that we can take time and space for ourselves.
-This helps us to review our way of being, consider any changes we think necessary and to physically and mentally nourish ourselves so that we can better engage with life on our return.
+This helps us to review our way of being and consider any changes we think necessary and to physically and mentally nourish ourselves so that we can better engage with life on our return.

 We can attend a regular class with the same intention to withdraw and reflect.
 However, when we choose to take a day or a weekend, the process becomes more powerful.

 There is an innate need for balance in the human being.
 The pull outward towards doing and relationship is firmly rooted in us as social beings in an interdependent society.
 In the global village we need never trouble ourselves with aloneness, boredom or reflection if we don’t want to.

 Less obvious is the compensatory need to turn inwards, to quieten and to just be.
 Every being needs a level of this for balance.
 Dissipated energies require renewal, work requires rest and whilst it’s wonderful to fully express ourselves it’s equally good to become receptive and to listen.